-Table III lists cases of selected notifiable vaccine-preventable diseases by publication week and location within the United States.
-This table included the following diseases: H. influenzae, invasive; Hepatitis A and B; Measles both indigenous and imported; Meningococcal disease; Mumps; Pertussis; Rubella.
-Table III is available through year 2001.
+Table III listed cases of selected notifiable vaccine-preventable diseases by publication week and location within the United States, In the past, table III included the following diseases: H. influenzae, invasive; Hepatitis A and B; Measles both indigenous and imported; Meningococcal disease; Mumps; Pertussis; Rubella.
+Table III for case reports of nationally notifiable diseases is available through year 2001.
 These conditions are currently reported in tables I (Mumps and Rubella) and II.

-Table IV lists quarterly cases of AIDS, HV/AIDS and Tuberculosis by location within the United States, and shows the total cases for the current quarter, and the minimum and maximum number of cases reported for the previous 4 quarters.
+Table IV lists quarterly cases of Tuberculosis by location within the United States, and shows the total cases for the current quarter, and the minimum and maximum number of cases reported for the previous 4 quarters.
+In the past, AIDS and HIV/AIDS cases were included through year 2010.
 Table IV became available in year 2007.

 The following conditions are included in the nationally notifiable diseases: †

-Acquired Immune Deficiency Syndrome (AIDS) 4 Anthrax 1 Botulism: foodborne, infant and other (wound & unspecified) 1 Brucellosis 1 Chlamydia 2 Chancroid 1 Chlamydia 2 Cholera 1 Coccidioidomycosis 2 Cryptosporidiosis 2 Cyclosporiasis 1 Dengue Virus Infection: Dengue Fever, Dengue Hemorrhagic Fever 2 Diphtheria 1 Domestic arboviral diseases: California serogroup, eastern equine, Powassan, St. Louis, western equine 1 Ehrlichiosis/Anaplasmosis: Ehrlichia chaffeensis, Anaplasma phagocytophilum, Undetermined 2 Ehrlichiosis: human granulocytic, human monocytic, human (other & unspecified) 1 Giardiasis 2 Gonorrhea 2 Haemophilus influenzae, invasive, All ages, all serotypes 2 Haemophilus influenzae, invasive disease (age <5 yrs): serotype b, nonserotype b, unknown serotype 1 Hansen disease § 1 Hantavirus pulmonary syndrome § † Hemolytic uremic syndrome, post-diarrheal § 1 Hepatitis (viral, acute), type A, type B 2 Hepatitis C viral, acute 1 HIV/AIDS 4 HIV infection, pediatric (age <13 yrs) 1 Influenza-associated pediatric mortality § 1 Legionellosis 2 Listeriosis 1 Lyme disease 2 Malaria 2 Measles 1 Meningococcal disease, invasive: A, C, Y, and W-135, serogroup B, other serogroup, unknown serogroup 1 Meningococcal diseases, invasive, All serogroups 2 Mumps 1 Novel influenza A infection virus 1 Pertussis 2 Plague 1 Poliomyelitis, paralytic 1 Poliovirus infection, nonparalytic § 1 Psittacosis § 1 Q fever § 1 Rabies: human †, animal 2 Rocky Mountain spotted fever 2 Rubella, and congenital syndrome 1 Salmonellosis 2 SARS CoV § Shiga toxin-producing E. coli(STEC): includes E. coli O157:H7 2 Shigellosis 2 Smallpox § 1 Streptococcal disease, invasive, group A 2 Streptococcus pneumoniae, invasive disease, Age <5 years 2 Streptococcus pneumoniae, invasive disease, drug resistant 2 Streptococcal toxic-shock syndrome § 1 Syphilis, congenital (age <1 yr) †, primary & secondary 2 Tetanus 1 Toxic-shock syndrome (staphylococcal) § 1 Trichinellosis 1 Tuberculosis 4 Tularemia 1 Typhoid fever † Vancomycin-intermediate and Vancomycin-resistant Staphylococcus aureus § 1 Varicella (chickenpox) 2 Vibriosis (non-cholera Vibrio species infections) § 1 West Nile virus disease: Neuroinvasive, Non-neuroinvasive § 2 Yellow fever 1
+Acquired Immune Deficiency Syndrome (AIDS) 4 Anthrax 1 Arboviral diseases: California serogroup, Chikungunya virus disease, Eastern equine, Powassan, St. Louis, Western equine 1 § ¶ Babesiosis 2 Botulism: foodborne, infant and other (wound & unspecified) 1 Brucellosis 1 Campylobacteriosis 2 Chlamydia 2 Chancroid 1 Chlamydia trachomatis infection 2 Cholera 1 Coccidioidomycosis 2 Cryptosporidiosis 2 Cyclosporiasis 1 § Dengue Virus Infection: Dengue Fever, Severe Dengue 2 Diphtheria 1 Ehrlichiosis/Anaplasmosis: Ehrlichia chaffeensis, Anaplasma phagocytophilum, Undetermined 2 Giardiasis 2 Gonorrhea 2 Haemophilus influenzae, invasive, all ages, all serotypes 2 Haemophilus influenzae, invasive disease (age <5 yrs): serotype b, nonserotype b, unknown serotype 1 Hansen disease § 1 Hantavirus Infections: Hantavirus infection (non-HPS), Hantavirus pulmonary syndrome § ¶ 1 Hemolytic uremic syndrome, post-diarrheal § 1 Hepatitis (viral, acute), type A, type B, type C 2 Hepatitis B, virus infection perinatal 1 HIV/AIDS 4 HIV infection, pediatric (age <13 yrs) 1 Influenza-associated pediatric mortality § 1 Invasive Pneumococcal Disease: all ages, age <5 years 2 Legionellosis 2 Leptospirosis § 1 Listeriosis 1 Lyme disease 2 Malaria 2 Measles 1 Meningococcal disease, invasive: A, C, Y, and W-135, serogroup B, other serogroup, unknown serogroup 1 Meningococcal diseases, invasive, All serogroups 2 Mumps 2 Novel influenza A infection virus 1 Pertussis 2 Plague 1 Poliomyelitis, paralytic 1 Poliovirus infection, nonparalytic § 1 Psittacosis § 1 Q fever: acute, chronic § 1 Rabies: human 1 Rabies: animal 2 Rocky Mountain spotted fever 2 Rubella and Rubella, congenital syndrome 2 Salmonellosis 2 SARS CoV § 1 Shiga toxin-producing E. coli(STEC): includes E. coli O157:H7, and Shiga toxin-positive, not serogrouped 2 Shigellosis 2 Smallpox § 1 Spotted Fever Rickettsiosis (including Rocky Mountain spotted Fever (RMSF)): confirmed, probable 2 Streptococcal disease, invasive, group A 2 Streptococcus pneumoniae, invasive disease, age <5 years 2 Streptococcus pneumoniae, invasive disease, drug resistant 2 Streptococcal toxic-shock syndrome § 1 Syphilis, congenital (age <1 yr) § 1 Syphilis, primary & secondary 2 Tetanus 2 Toxic-shock syndrome (staphylococcal) § 1 Trichinellosis § 1 Tuberculosis 4 Tularemia 1 Typhoid fever 1 Vancomycin-intermediate and Vancomycin-resistant Staphylococcus aureus § 1 Varicella (chickenpox) 2 Vibriosis (Any species of the family Vibrionaceae, other than toxigenic Vibrio cholerae O1 or O139) 2 Viral hemorrhagic Fevers: Crimean-Congo hemorrhagic fever, Ebola hemorrhagic fever, Guanarito hemorrhagic fever, Junin hemorrhagic fever, Lassa fever, Lujo virus, Machupo hemorrhagic fever, Marburg fever, Sabia-associated hemorrhagic fever § 1 West Nile virus disease: Neuroinvasive, Non-neuroinvasive § 2 Yellow fever 1

 § Not reportable in all states.
 Data from states where the condition is not reportable are excluded, except starting in 2007 for the Arboviral diseases, STD data, TB data, and influenza-associated pediatric mortality, and in 2003 for SARS-CoV.
 Reporting exceptions are available at http://wwwn.cdc.gov/nndss/document/SRCA_FINAL_REPORT_2006-2012_final.xlsx.